 But then, and I didn’t understand this you asked me “how much” I knew.
 You were still toying with me.
 I said I knew it happened at least twice.
 Your answer?
 Yes, that was all—just twice.
 You said you’d done nothing before to anyone else.
 That was a lie.
 You lied to my friends, and you lied to me.
 You knew there was more.
-You knew you attempted to do the same to others (another friend described how, before you abused me, you once kept nudging her elbow while she was sleeping; only she wasn’t that asleep, so she sat up and asked you what you were doing–I guess you were practicing, huh?).
-You stole into bedrooms at night, at the least, to play voyeur.
+You knew you attempted to do the same to others (see above).
+You stole into bedrooms at night, at the least, to play voyeur (see above).
 How do I know that?
 How do you think I know?
 You think I’m the only witness to the brazen behavior?
 Not everybody covers for you.

 You may have done more.
 I will never know, and that’s part of the thrill for you.

 Part of your sickness is controlling my truth as a jigsaw puzzle of your design.
 I’ll never know all of it, for you’ve hidden some of the pieces that complete the picture so that I’d always be under your control.

 Your biggest mistake?
 Thinking I was easy to control.
 You overestimated my childhood admiration for you.
 You underestimated the strength in me.
 See, while I am compassionate to a fault, I am no doormat.
 I was always strong-willed (more of an avoider initially, but someone who would always boldly stop injustice when confronted directly).
 And, while I don’t go looking to pick fights (I prefer live and let live), “flight and freeze” isn’t my usual response to attack.